 Spreading risk

 Despite current interest rates being a shock to those homeowners rolling off the record lows of 2020, Kiwibank Chief Economist Jarrod Kerr forecasts that interest rates have peaked.
-“Rates are likely to decline into 2024, which is a silver lining for those with home loans.
-Hang in there, because based on a view that the Reserve Bank will cut the cash rate in May 2024, mortgage rates will be a full percentage point lower in June 2024 than they are as of July 2023,” he said.
+“Rates are likely to decline in 2024, which is a silver lining for those with home loans.
+Hang in there, because based on a view that the Reserve Bank will cut the cash rate later this year, mortgage rates could be a full percentage point lower by the end of the year,” he said.

-Kerr says a lot of people don’t know that they can split their home loan into portions to spread the risk of an entire home loan rolling over to a different rate.
+Kerr says many people don’t know they can split their home loan into portions to spread the risk of an entire home loan rolling over at once.
 Splitting a home loan into two or more portions divides the total amount you’re borrowing into smaller parts, often on different terms and interest rates.

 I would advise anyone to speak to their mortgage manager and look at the option of splitting the home loan into portions on different terms.
 For example, part of the home loan could roll over in one year, another part in two years or four years and so on.Jarrod Kerr, Kiwibank Chief Economist

-He also recommends paying off more of the home loan when interest rates are low, so that allows a buffer when rates increase.
+He also recommends paying off more of the home loan when interest rates are low, to allow a buffer when rates increase.
 “Paying off principal harder, faster, when rates are low, helps during times of fluctuation,” Kerr said.

 The majority of our home loan customers have been resilient during mortgage rate rises so far, Kiwibank’s Senior Product Manager in Home Lending Richie McLay says.

-- fine tune your home loan by trying out how splitting your loan into different portions could impact your repayment amounts
+- Test out splitting your loan into different portions to see how it could impact your repayment amounts

-The ideas shared here might not all apply to your situation, so get in touch with a home loan specialist if you'd like to discuss which options might work for you.
+- Get in touch if you'd like to discuss which options might work for you.

 Maximise interest on savings

 Whether you've set aside funds for an emergency, or are working towards a savings goal there are ways to maximise the interest you earn.
 Choosing to keep available funds in a higher interest-bearing account vs having it sit in a transactional account that doesn’t earn any interest can make a significant difference over time.
-Across New Zealand, Kiwi had a combined $46 billion in transactional accounts that were not earning any interest for them as at December 2022.
+Across New Zealand, Kiwi had a combined $39 billion in transactional accounts that were not earning any interest for them as of January 2024.

-However, a savings account such as our Online Call lets you earn good returns while having immediate access to your money.
-That means any amount of money sitting in the Online Call account can be earning interest, while still being accessed at any time.
-Interest is calculated daily and paid monthly and there’s no minimum balance required to open the account.
+- Our Online Call lets you earn returns while having immediate access to your money.
+That means any amount of money sitting in the Online Call account can be earning interest, while still being accessed at any time

-Compare rates for different investment types and discover how hard your savings can work for you.
-To open a savings or investment account, you can apply online.
+- Use our tool to compare rates and fees for different investment types and discover how hard your savings can work for you

 You might also be interested in...